vovaf709/Breakout-YOLO/README.md

 ```
 + go to http://127.0.0.1:5000/game/src/demo.html in your browser to run demonstration
 + go to http://127.0.0.1:5000/game/src/index.html in your browser to play game
 If you get
 ```bash
 OSError: [Errno 98] Address already in use
 ```

-then there is another process listening on the port 5000.
+so there is another process listening on the port 5000.
 Just find its PID and kill by:
 ```bash
 lsof -i :5000
 kill -9 PID